Conway’s story starts long ago. Let’s start this step by step.

 This duo can pistol-whip your stereo ’till the speakers drop, folks.

 In a different, obsessive, dark way, the funky rawness conveyed by the beat-emcee union is at the top of the range in the history of music, if you know what I mean.
 And this is it.
-What interests me, the evolution of matter.
+What interests me, is the evolution of matter.

 Of course, to enjoy the experience in full first you’ll have to digest 1000 Corpses, travel through Air Holes, meet Rex Ryan or collide with the monumental Beloved, forgiving an understandable loop or two, but the mission is more than possible.

 Pack your backpack and check the Buffalo rhyme rate, paraphrasing one.
 And if it ever got to Tip’s ear, this story, I’m sure he’d appreciate it.
 Do you think I could be proved wrong?
 Listen to Conway and Daringer and Reject 2, and then you’ll tell me.